Arksine/moonraker/docs/configuration.md

 #   updates will be processed via PackageKit over D-Bus.
 When set to False
 #   the "apt cli" fallback will be used.
 The default is True.
 channel: dev
-#   The update channel applied to Klipper and Moonraker.
-May dev, beta or
+#   The default update channel applied to Klipper and Moonraker.
+May be
-#   stable.
-The dev channel will update to the latest commit pushed
+#   stable, beta, or dev.
+The dev channel will update to the latest commit
-#   to the repo, whereas the beta channel will update to the latest
+#   pushed to the repo, whereas the beta channel will update to the latest
 #   commit tagged by Moonraker.
 The beta and stable channels will see less
-#   frequent updates and should be more stable.
-Users on the beta channel will
+#   frequent updates.
+When omitted, Moonraker and Klipper will default to
-#   have more opportunity to review breaking changes before choosing to update.
-#   The default is dev.
+#   the channel based extension type.
 ```

 !!!
 Note
     Configuration is automatically detected for Moonraker and Klipper, however
-    it is possible to override the `channel` and `pinned_commit` options on
+    it is possible to override the `channel`, `pinned_commit`, and
-    a per application basis for each.
-This can be done by specifying the
+    `refresh_interval` options on a per application basis for each.
+This can be
-    configuration in `moonraker.conf`.
+    done by specifying the configuration in `moonraker.conf`.
 For example:

     ```ini
     [update_manager klipper]
     channel: dev
     pinned_commit: 79930ed99a1fc284f41af5755908aa1fab948ce1
+    refresh_interval: 168
     ```

 #### Extension Configuration
 The update manager may be configured manage additional software, henceforth
 referred to as "extensions".
 In general terms, an extension may be defined
 as a piece of software hosted on GitHub.
 The update manager breaks this
-down into 3 basic types:
+down into 4 basic types:

 - `web`: A front-end such as Mainsail or Fluidd.
 Updates are deployed via
   zip files created for GitHub releases.